ohadhaviv92/Ohad-Haviv-20-05-2021/README.md

 ```bash
 $ npm install # or yarn
 ```
-Create .env file in root folder and assignment your private api key
+Create file .env in root folder and assignment your private api key

+REACT_APP_API_KEY = "YOUR_PRIVATE_KEY"

 Run it
 ```bash